JoaoLopesF/Esp-Idf-Improved-Logging/README.md

 ## Disclamer:

-    This logging is for use in development, please disable the _log.h_ logging before put your project in prodution.
+    This logging is for use in development.
+    Please disable the _log.h_ logging,
+    before put your project in prodution.

     Simple uncomment it in _log.h_: